alessandro-arg/alessandro-arg/README.md

 I design clean, modern UIs with **Tailwind CSS**, bring ideas to life with **APIs**, and enjoy creating smooth user experiences.

 ## 🚀 Currently
--  Working on a new portfolio website
+-  Working on a full-stack project managment tool
 -  Learning Python and Django
 -  Open to collaborate on open-source Angular/Next.js projects